table of content

 Billboard Size

-• Cost is not strictly proportional to size—some larger boards offer better value per impression
+• Cost isn’t strictly proportional to size — some larger boards offer better value per impression

-Not sure what dimensions suit your goals?
-Check our billboard sizing guide.
+Not sure which dimensions suit your goals?
+See our billboard size guide for a full breakdown.

 Lighting